Skip to Content

 This book is an ideal starting point for anyone wanting to take control of their finances.
 In Money: A User’s Guide Laura walks you through improving your credit rating, paying off debts and managing student loans, housing solutions for renters and buyers, and investing.

-Importantly, she also talks about money and mental health with insight gathered from counsellors, which is an important factor that many of us put aside when thinking about money matters.
+Importantly, she also talks about money and mental health with insight gathered from counselors, which is an important factor that many of us put aside when thinking about money matters.

 What makes this one of the best personal finance books is the fact that she discusses and demystifies a lot of the jargon that comes with talking about personal finance and has something to teach people of all ages.